Learn how travel insurance for US Residents may cover emergency dental treatment expenses abroad.

 For information relating to policies purchased prior to October 23 2024, please check the Policy Wording provided with your purchase.
 You can contact us if you need this sent to you again.
 For plans purchased after October 23 2024, please see below.

-Whether you’re trekking to Base Camp or hiking a mountain range you may want to protect your adventure with World Nomads Travel Insurance.
+Whether you’re trekking to Everest's Base Camp, Tanzania's Mt.
+Kilimanjaro or just going for a high-altitude hike in a neighboring state, you may want to protect your adventure with World Nomads Travel Insurance.
 Our travel protection plans include a range of travel insurance benefits that could help with everything from stolen bags to unexpected medical expenses.

 As passionate hikers ourselves, we’ve designed our plans to cover many types of hiking, from a lazy weekend stroll to the most intrepid trek.
 We offer coverage for some of the world’s most famous hikes and 250 other sports, activities and experiences.